tzolkowski96/portfolio/README.md

-# Portfolio Redirect Page
+# Portfolio Redirect Website

-Modern, performance-optimized redirect page with comprehensive PWA capabilities.
+A modern, performance-optimized redirect page with visual countdown, 3D animation, and comprehensive offline support.

 ## 🔗 New Portfolio Location